spine/spine.github.io/contents/docs/realtime.md

 template: docs.jade
 ---

 One advantage of using the MVC and Binding patterns is that making your application realtime is a piece of cake.
 All the server needs to do is inform client-side models of data changes, and the client's interface will be updated automatically.
 We can do this easily using a project I wrote called [Juggernaut](https://github.com/maccman/juggernaut).

 Juggernaut is basically realtime PubSub for web apps.
 Browsers subscribe to channels, and servers publish to them.
 Juggernaut will do the rest, negotiating the best type of realtime connection with the server dependent on browser support.
 It'll first try WebSockets, and then fallback to Comet and polling.

 I've built an [application demonstrating this](https://github.com/maccman/spine.rails3/tree/fowa) and you can also see a [live example here](http://spine-fowa.herokuapp.com).

-There's also a [short screencast](<%= pages_path("screencasts") %>) explaining how to integrate Spine with [Pusher](http://pusher.com), a hosted WebSocket server.
+There's also a [short screencast](screencasts.html) explaining how to integrate Spine with [Pusher](http://pusher.com), a hosted WebSocket server.

 ##Usage

 Let's implement a Juggernaut handler.
 It'll subscribe to the `/observer` channel, and then process observer events.
 During processing, it tries to find the model the message is associated with, then creates, updates or destroys records as necessary.

     //= CoffeeScript
     #= require juggernaut

     $ = jQuery

     class JuggernautHandler